10 DevOps engineer skills to add to a resume

-A career as a DevOps engineer might appeal to you if you have technical hard skills in various platforms, as well as soft skills, such as effective and timely communication.
+A career as a DevOps engineer might appeal to you if you have technical hard skills in various platforms as well as soft skills, such as effective and timely communication.

-Businesses need high-level leadership for the successful convergence of software development, testing, deployment and ongoing operations as part of a continuous integration, continuous delivery/deployment or a DevOps initiative.
 A DevOps environment needs someone with specific skills -- including a holistic knowledge of collaboration and business practices -- to erase traditional silos, maintain and advance best practices in fast-moving software projects, and achieve the best business outcomes for the organization's products.
 This has led to the emergence of DevOps engineers.

 Making the journey